-The GIF team have demonstrated substantial value-add as managers This suggests that GIF has benefitted from being exposed to rising markets and the manager has been able to add value in what appears to be an idiosyncratic and under-researched region.
+The GIF team have demonstrated substantial value-add as managers This illustrates how the manager has not just benefitted from being exposed to rising markets, but has also been able to add value in what is an incredibly idiosyncratic and under-researched region, highlighting the attractions of an active approach in such markets.

 GIF's manager has been able to generate a largely consistent positive 12-month alpha since mid-2018, as well as a very strong historic information ratio, as shown by Figure 17.
 Both of these data points are amongst the standard metrics in which analysts can determine if the manager has been able to add value via the use of active management, with a positive figure indicating some form of value-add relative to their benchmark.
-We note that GIF's most recent alpha and information ratio are particularly high, suggesting that their most recent trading activity has been their most successful for the last five years.
+We note that GIF's most recent alpha and information ratio are particularly high, meaning their most recent trading activity has been the most successful for the last five years.